Manhattan’s retail availability rate, driven by demand in neighborhoods such as SoHo and upper Madison Avenue, has hit a new record low.

 The availability rate across major Manhattan shopping corridors, which also include Fifth Avenue, Times Square, the Meatpacking District, Union Square and Herald Square, dropped to a historic low of 13.7% in the fourth quarter, the lowest quarterly rate on record since the third quarter of 2017, JLL said in a study.

 The average annual prime availability rate, after having risen to a peak of 28% during the pandemic in 2021, sank to 14% in 2025.
 That was also lower than the 21% rate pre-pandemic in 2019, JLL found.
-Availability rate refers to the percentage of total rentable space available for lease or soon to be open.
+The real estate firm bases its rate on a count of available spaces to lease.

 Among the outperformers, in SoHo, the availability rate in the fourth quarter dropped to a record low of 9.8%, driving the average asking rent in the cluster up more than 25% to $355.
 The Madison Avenue stretch between 57th and 72nd streets saw its average asking rent rise to $982 per square foot, the highest level since the third quarter of 2019, as its availability rate last quarter dropped to 7%.